 Q23.
 Do you charge extra for booking via telephone?

-Unlike some well known holiday companies we do not charge you extra for making telephone bookings.
+Unlike some well known holiday companies, we do not charge you extra for making telephone bookings.
 We actually feel it is important we talk to you to fully understand your requirements and to advise you of the most suitable options.
 You can also visit our offices during office hours to discuss your requirements and your booking.

 Q24.
 When can we get into the apartment/chalet and when do we have to leave?

 A. Arrival day is Saturday unless otherwise arranged/stated.
-Your accommodation will generally be ready for you to arrive between 4 and 7 pm and you are requested to leave by 10 am.
+Your accommodation will generally be ready for you to arrive between 5pm and 7pm and you are usually requested to leave by 10am.
 In case of planned later arrival you need to let us know in advance.
 If delayed on route, you must call the accommodation reception or the owner directly to inform them in advance.
 Chalets' owners or their representative will normally hand the keys directly to guests on arrival, unless otherwise indicated.

 Q25.
 Are bed linen and towels included?